 Artificial scenario effect: Some qualitative research occurs in artificial scenarios and/or with preset goals.
 In such situations, the information may not be accurate because of the artificial nature of the scenario.
 The preset goals may limit the qualitative information obtained.

-Qualitative research provides an important adjunct to the quantitative research.
+Qualitative research by itself or combined with quantitative research helps healthcare providers understand patients and the impact and challenges of the care they deliver.
 Qualitative research provides an opportunity to generate and refine hypotheses and delve deeper into the data generated by quantitative research.
-Qualitative research does not exist as an island apart from rigorous science and quantitative research, but as an integral part of research methods to be used for rigorous scientific investigation and understanding of the world around us.
+Qualitative research does not exist as an island apart from quantitative research, but as an integral part of research methods to be used for the understanding of the world around us.

 Qualitative research is important for all members of the health care team as all are affected by qualitative research.
 Qualitative research may help develop a theory or a model for health research that can be further explored by quantitative research.
 Much of the qualitative research data acquisition is completed by numerous team members including social works, scientists, nurses, etc. Within each area of the medical field, there is copious ongoing qualitative research including physician-patient interactions, nursing-patient interactions, patient-environment interactions, health care team function, patient information delivery, etc.

 |||Moser A,Korstjens I, Series: Practical guidance to qualitative research.
 Part 1: Introduction.
 The European journal of general practice.
 2017 Dec [PubMed PMID: 29185831]|

 |||Cleland JA, The qualitative orientation in medical education research.
 Korean journal of medical education.
 2017 Jun [PubMed PMID: 28597869]|

 |||Foley G,Timonen V, Using Grounded Theory Method to Capture and Analyze Health Care Experiences.
 Health services research.
 2015 Aug [PubMed PMID: 25523315]|